sap-linuxlab/community.sap_install/roles/sap_install_media_detect/README.md

 Once detection (e.g. using `zipinfo -1` and `unrar lb`) and extraction are completed, the file paths are shown and stored as variables for subsequent use by other Ansible Tasks.

+RAR files can be either handled by the unar package from EPEL or by another package which can list the contents of, and extract files from, RAR files.
+See the comments and examples for the RAR file handling in `defaults/main.yml`.
+If the EPEL repo had been enabled at the time when the role was run, it will remain enabled.
+If the EPEL repo was not present, the associated GPG key will be removed and the EPEL repo will be disabled as the last task.

 ## Dependencies

 This role does not depend on any other Ansible Role.